-Cardo, meaning heart, was the Latin name given to a grand main thoroughfare that ran north to south and flanked by two rows of columns a north-south street in Ancient Roman cities.
+Cardo, meaning heart, was the Latin name given to a grand main thoroughfare that ran north to south and flanked by two rows of columns a north-south street in Ancient Roman cities

-The, the Cardo in Jerusalem, was originally a paved avenue, roughly the width of a six lane highway that began by what is now the Roman Plaza Museum at the entrance of Aelia Capitolina.
+It was originally a paved avenue, roughly the width of a six lane highway that began by what is now the Roman Plaza Museum at the entrance of Aelia Capitolina.

 On either side of the road were roofed columns which were used like side walks.
-The roofs gave shelter from the elements, space for shops, and where people met and mingled.
+The roofs gave shelter from bad weather, space for shops, and where people met and mingled.

 The Cardo was extended during the Byzantine period under Justinian and again 500 years later by the Crusaders.

 While the Roman and Byzantine have been restored in a way to help your bring the history to life, the Crusader section is now filled with shops giving another wonderful experince.

 Jerusalem was leveled and in ruins from the Siege of Jerusalem and the destruction of the Temple.

 Hadrian vowed to rebuild Jerusalem from the wreckage and considered reconstructing Jerusalem as a gift to the Jewish people.

 The Jews awaited with hope, but after Hadrian visited Jerusalem, he was discouraged from doing so by a Samaritan.